 Snapchat is the social media app where photos and videos disappear from the feed after they have been seen.
-Over the years since its inception in 2011, Snapchat has added a seemingly never-ending stream of features to its users, such as stickers, augmented reality (AR) objects, and much more.
-This feature expansion has kept the userbase for Snapchat expanding as well; as of February 2018 the app has more than 187 million active daily users.
+Over the years since its inception in 2011, Snapchat has added a seemingly never-ending stream of features to its platform, such as stickers, augmented reality (AR) objects, and much more.
+This feature expansion has helped Snapchat’s user base continue to expand as well.
+As of February 2018, the app has more than 187 million active daily users.

 Starting a Group Chat

 Creating a group chat is easy.
 Just tap the Chat button and tap all the people on your Friends list who you want to bring into the chat.
 You can only invite people who are in your Friends list.
 When you’ve selected everyone, tap Chat and off you go.
 You’ll be able to name the group, initiate a group voice call or video chat, or send regular chat messages.

 Who’s In Your Group?

 If you’ve been added to a Snapchat group, you might want to know who else is there before you start sharing your snaps!

 Viewing everyone who is in the chat is easy, but before you start sharing, you want to know who else might be seeing your snaps!
 Sharing with friends isn’t the same as sharing with strangers, after all.